kheller18/data-structures-algorithms/questions/algorithm.md

       + ZigZag Traversal.

 28. Describe the heap sort algorithm.
-    + `Heap sort`: is a comparison-based sorting algorithm.
+    + `Heap sort`: a comparison-based sorting algorithm.
 Heapsort is similar to selection sort in that it separates its input into a sorted and an unsorted region, then successively decreases the unsorted part by taking the largest element from it and putting it into the sorted region.
 Unlike selection sort, heapsort does not waste time scanning the unsorted region in linear time; instead, heap sort keeps the unsorted region in a heap data structure to identify the largest element in each step more rapidly.
 Let us take a look at the heap sort algorithm:
     + The Heapsort algorithm starts by converting the list to a max heap.
 The algorithm then swaps the first and last values in the list, reducing the range of values considered in the heap operation by one, and filters the new first value into its heap place.
 This process is repeated until the range of values considered is only one value long.
       + On the list, use the buildMaxHeap() function.
 This function, also known as heapify(), creates a heap from a list in O(n) operations.
       + Change the order of the list's first and last elements.
 Reduce the list's considered range by one.